Pressure on Macron after gas price protests inflamed Paris

 -

-A smashed window of a shop is pictured at the Champs Elysees avenue in Paris, France, Sunday, Nov 25, 2018 in the aftermath of a protest against the rising of the fuel taxes.
+A barricade lays on the side at the Champs Elysees avenue in Paris, France, Sunday, Nov 25, 2018, in the aftermath of a protest against the rising of the fuel taxes .
 French President Emmanuel Macron has condemned violence by protesters at demonstrations against rising fuel taxes and his government. less

 Photo: Michel Euler, AP

-A smashed window of a shop is pictured at the Champs Elysees avenue in Paris, France, Sunday, Nov 25, 2018 in the aftermath of a protest against the rising of the fuel taxes.
-French President Emmanuel Macron ... more
+A barricade lays on the side at the Champs Elysees avenue in Paris, France, Sunday, Nov 25, 2018, in the aftermath of a protest against the rising of the fuel taxes .
+French President Emmanuel Macron has ... more

-A smashed window of a shop is pictured at the Champs Elysees avenue in Paris, France, Sunday, Nov 25, 2018 in the aftermath of a protest against the rising of the fuel taxes.
+A barricade lays on the side at the Champs Elysees avenue in Paris, France, Sunday, Nov 25, 2018, in the aftermath of a protest against the rising of the fuel taxes .
 French President Emmanuel Macron has condemned violence by protesters at demonstrations against rising fuel taxes and his government. less

 Photo: Michel Euler, AP

-A smashed window of a shop is pictured at the Champs Elysees avenue in Paris, France, Sunday, Nov 25, 2018 in the aftermath of a protest against the rising of the fuel taxes.
-French President Emmanuel Macron ... more
+A barricade lays on the side at the Champs Elysees avenue in Paris, France, Sunday, Nov 25, 2018, in the aftermath of a protest against the rising of the fuel taxes .
+French President Emmanuel Macron has ... more

 PARIS (AP) — The pressure is on French President Emmanuel Macron after a second weekend of sometimes violent protests over rising fuel taxes that reached the heart of Paris.